 - Has previously been a member of the staff team at KISC

-- Has experienced the Summer season in the last 3 years
+- Has experienced a Summer season at KISC in the last 5 years

 - Certification and experience in customer service, administration and/or management

 - Experience in handling customer feedback and complaints

 - Ensure a high quality of guest service at all times